 Monday – Erjos to Masca Mirador.
 Teno Mtns.
 Eve’s Favourite!

-Thursday - Teide National Park.
-Observatory to Camino de Ramon.
+Thursday – Teide National Park.
+To the Castle Rock.

 Monday – Teno Alta.
 The Land of Cheese and Honey.